 Being married to an alcoholic can be stressful and scary.
-You may question your future together, whether divorce is the best option, or whether or not they will ever be able to turn their life around.
+An estimated 28.6 million American adults meet the criteria for alcohol use disorder (AUD), which can negatively impact marriages and families.
+You may question your future together, whether divorce is the best option, or if your spouse can ever turn their life around.

-Many alcoholic spouses began innocently enough.
-Some display signs of binge drinking occasionally, while others may have hidden it over the years as high functioning alcoholics.
-Maybe they have only begun drinking excessively in response to some kind of life event.
+Many alcoholic spouses begin innocently enough.
+Some occasionally display signs of binge drinking, while others may have hidden it over the years as high-functioning alcoholics.
+Maybe they have only started excessive drinking in response to some life event, like a death in the family.

 “Your self-esteem, your sense of normalcy, everything becomes distorted.
 They gaslight you and make you feel like it’s your fault.
 You walk on eggshells every single second they’re in your life…”

 No matter the reasoning behind the drinking, the best solutions include:

 - Encourage your loved one to find alcohol addiction treatment

 However, not every alcoholic is prepared to admit to a problem or ready to seek out help.
 Being married to an alcoholic means living with a constant cloud over your head.
 This blog will help you learn how to cope with being married to an alcoholic, what you can do to help, and ways to avoid being pulled into the eye of their tornado.

 Marriage with an alcoholic brings with it specific everyday experiences and situations.
 If you’re unsure whether your spouse is an alcoholic, here are six signs to look out for in your behavior and spouse that can indicate an unhealthy, alcoholic marriage.

 Has your spouse attempted to curtail their drinking in the past?
 The number one alcoholic trait is someone continually failing to control their drink amount.
 If they have expressed a desire to reduce or stop their drinking with no success, they likely have a drinking problem.